Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-3.md

     ![AppBundel Registered](../images/task3-appbundle_registered.png "AppBundel Registered")

-    The `endpointURL` and `formData` information required to upload the AppBundle is saved to Postman Environment variables.
+    The `uploadParameters` shown in the preceding image is theinformation required to upload the AppBundle to Forge.
+This information is saved to a series of Postman Environment variables, so that it can be reused in the next step.

     ![formData](../images/task3-appbundle_form_data.png "formData")